krasimir/actml/README.md

 ### More advanced export and import

 The `exports` prop may also accept a function.
-The function receives the result of the function and **must** return an object (key-value pairs).
+The function receives the result of the element and **must** return an object (key-value pairs).
 This approach is useful when we want to apply some transformation of the element's result without modifying the actual element.
 For example:

 ```js
 const Foo = () => 'Jon Snow';